Associate Professor

 I am interested in understanding how plants perceive danger signals, particularly

-research, I focused on connecting DNA-induced immune responses with the DNA Damage
+focused on connecting DNA-induced immune responses with the DNA Damage Response

 In 2024, I joined Jordi’s lab, where I currently work as a Postdoctoral Researcher.
 My